Mexico City Metro Line 1

-Mexico City Metro Line 1 is one of the twelve metro lines operating in Mexico City, Mexico.
-Officially inaugurated in 1969, it went to become the first metro line to be built in the country.
-Its identifying color is pink and it runs through the city from west to east.
+Mexico City Metro Line 1 is one of the twelve Metro lines operating in Mexico City, Mexico.
+Officially inaugurated in 1969, it was the first metro line to be built in the country.
+Its identifying color is pink, and it runs west–east.

-General information
+Juanacatlán, Tacubaya, and Observatorio, Chapultepec, Sevilla, Insurgentes, Cuauhtémoc, Balderas, and Salto del Agua stations are currently closed for reconstruction.

 The line is built under several avenues: Parque Lira, Pedro Antonio de los Santos, Circuito Interior, Avenida de los Insurgentes, Avenida Chapultepec, Arcos de Belén, Balderas, Eje Central Lázaro Cárdenas, José María Izazaga, Isabel la Católica, Anillo de Circunvalación, Congreso de la Unión, Eduardo Molina, and Ignacio Zaragoza.

-It commutes with Lines 7 and 9 at the Station Tacubaya, Line 3 at Balderas, Line 8 at Salto del Agua, Line 2 at Pino Suárez, Line 4 at Candelaria, Line B at San Lázaro and Lines 5, 9 and A at Pantitlán.
-When Line 12 extension is completed, it will also connect with Line12 at Observatorio.
+It connects with Lines 7 and 9 at the Station Tacubaya, Line 3 at Balderas, Line 8 at Salto del Agua, Line 2 at Pino Suárez, Line 4 at Candelaria, Line B at San Lázaro and Lines 5, 9 and A at Pantitlán.
+When Line 12 extension is completed, it will also connect with Line 12 at Observatorio.